 The philosophy curriculum is flexible and, therefore, students at Lycoming can combine a major or minor in philosophy with a major in just about any other subject.
 Students who pursue philosophy as a minor or as a second major will deepen their liberal arts education while at the same time preparing themselves for a career.

-The major in Philosophy requires eight courses, including PHIL 225, 440, any two of PHIL 301, 302, and 303, and at least three other PHIL courses numbered 300 or above.
-PHIL 340 may be counted toward the major only once except with departmental approval.
+The major in Philosophy requires eight courses, including PHIL 225, 440; any two of PHIL 201, 202, and 203; and at least three other PHIL courses numbered 300 or above.
+PHIL 340 may be counted toward the major more than once with departmental approval.